bevanhunt/apiscli/README.md

 - [Visual Studio Code](https://code.visualstudio.com/) with [Go Extension](https://github.com/Microsoft/vscode-go)

 ## License
-Copyright (c) 2017 CA. All rights reserved.
+Copyright (c) 2017 Bevan Hunt.
+All rights reserved.
 This software may be modified and distributed under the terms of the MIT license.
 To learn more, see the [License](LICENSE.md).